Alena-Stavrova/qa-cv-portfolio/README.md

-# tester-portfolio
+# QA CV and Portfolio

-This is the portfolio to demonstrate my skills to potential employers.
-I will update it as I complete more self-initiated projects and trial assignments.
-What I have so far:
+This is the CV/Portfolio to demonstrate my skills to potential employers.
+I will do my best to keep it updated

 1. Genie Lamp Testing (pencil testing enhanced): https://github.com/Alena-Stavrova/genie-lamp-testing